-2. AIMS AND OBJECTIVES OF THE SERVICE: What we want to achieve
+2. AIMS AND OBJECTIVES OF THE SERVICE what we want to achieve

-Mission Statement: things we want to make sure happen
+Mission Statement things we want to make sure happen:

-As an integral part of the Children and Young People's Department's commitment to improving the lives of vulnerable children, Derby Fostering Service has the following aims:
+As an integral part of People Services commitment to improving the lives of vulnerable children, Derby City Fostering Service has the following aims:

 - We always try to help children and young people live within their family where it is safe to do so.
-If this is not possible then foster carers will look after you. - To meet the needs of children and young people who need to be looked after away from their family, for whatever reason and for whatever length of time We will make sure you are safe and happy in foster care, whatever the reason why you living away from home and for whatever period of time - To put children's safety and welfare first in everything we do You being happy and safe is the most important thing to us
+If this is not possible then foster carers will look after you. - To meet the needs of children and young people who need to be looked after away from their family, for whatever reason and for whatever length of time is required to make sure you are safe and happy in foster care, whatever the reason why you living away from home and for whatever period of time - To put children's safety and welfare first in everything we do You being happy and safe is the most important thing to us